raphaelleroffo/intro-to-gis/Session6/session6_tutorial.md

 ### Data:

-Please download all the data in the [Session 6 geopackage](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session6/Session6-London.gpkg.zip).
-Make sure the CRS is set to `EPSG:27700`.
+Please download all the data in the [Session 6 geopackage](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session6/Session6-London.gpkg.zip) and unzip it.

 Data sources: